-- The ADRF stores data received in an Nadrf_DataManagement_StorageRequest sent directly from an NF, or data received in an Ndccf_DataManagement_Notify / Nmfaf_3caDataManagement_Notify or Nnwdaf_DataManagement_Notify from the DCCF, MFAF or from the NWDAF.
+- The ADRF stores data or analytics received in an Nadrf_DataManagement_StorageRequest sent directly from an NF, or data or analytics received in an Ndccf_DataManagement_Notify / Nmfaf_3caDataManagement_Notify or Nnwdaf_DataManagement_Notify from the DCCF, MFAF or from the NWDAF.

+- The ADRF may store, provide or delete ML Model(s) based on the Nadrf_MLModelManagement service received from NWDAF.

-- The ADRF checks if the Data Consumer is authorized to access ADRF services and provides the requested data using the procedures specified in clause 7.1.4 of TS 23.501 [2].
+- The ADRF checks if the Consumer is authorized to access ADRF services and provides the requested data, analytics or ML Model(s) using the procedures specified in clause 7.1.4 of TS 23.501 [2].

-Figure 4.2.1-1: Data storage architecture for Analytics and Collected Data
+Figure 4.2.1-1: Storage architecture for Analytics, Collected Data and ML Model(s)